 How are vacation and PTO payout calculated for departing employees?

-If you’re calculating a payout for an employee who’s leaving the company, you’ll need to know the amount of vacation time the employee has accrued and not used.
-As a reminder:
+If you’re calculating a payout for an employee who’s leaving the company, you’ll need to know the amount of unused vacation time the employee has accrued.

-Let’s assume the employee made $25 an hour in their role and has 40 hours of unused vacation remaining.
-The payout calculation is the same as for employees taking time off:
+Let’s say your employee made $25/hour and has 40 hours of unused vacation remaining.
+You calculate the payout the same way you would for vacation taken:

 While most states don’t legally require companies to pay out unused vacation time, employees view vacation time as part of their annual compensation, so a payout is seen as a positive benefit.